 Before creating an application creation form, configure the following:

 - Create an Application Round.
-Application rounds classify a distinct category of application types within an application period.
-Using separate application rounds within a single application period is useful if there are separate application deadlines and decision notification dates for your different types of applications.
+Application rounds classify a distinct category of application types in an application period.
+Using separate application rounds in a single application period is helpful if there are separate application deadlines and decision notification dates for your different types of applications.

-- Select Forms on the Slate navigation bar.
+- Select Forms on the main navigation bar.